cockroachdb/docs/v2.2/changefeed-for.md

 ---
-title: CHANGEFEED FOR (Experimental)
+title: EXPERIMENTAL CHANGEFEED FOR
-summary: The CHANGEFEED FOR statement creates a new core changefeed, which provides row-level change subscriptions.
+summary: The EXPERIMENTAL CHANGEFEED FOR statement creates a new core changefeed, which provides row-level change subscriptions.
 toc: true
 ---

-<span class="version-tag">New in v2.2:</span> The `CHANGEFEED FOR` [statement](sql-statements.html) creates a new core changefeed, which provides row-level change subscriptions.
+<span class="version-tag">New in v2.2:</span> The `EXPERIMENTAL CHANGEFEED FOR` [statement](sql-statements.html) creates a new core changefeed, which provides row-level change subscriptions.

 Core changefeeds work differently than other CockroachDB SQL statements.
 Instead of returning a finite result set to the client, a core changefeed streams changes to the watched rows indefinitely until the underlying connection is closed or the changefeed query is canceled.
 This has important implications for the connection and client parameters related to server- and client-side result buffering.

 For more information, see [Change Data Capture](change-data-capture.html).

 {{site.data.alerts.callout_info}}
-`CHANGEFEED FOR` is the core implementation of changefeeds.
+`EXPERIMENTAL CHANGEFEED FOR` is the core implementation of changefeeds.
 For the [enterprise-only](enterprise-licensing.html) version, see [`CREATE CHANGEFEED`](create-changefeed.html).
 {{site.data.alerts.end}}

 {% include {{ page.version.version }}/misc/experimental-warning.md %}